LinuxJedi/linuxjedi.co.uk/content/pages/quotes.rst

 "Most people want to avoid pain, and discipline is usually painful."
 **--John C. Maxwell**

-""Discipline is the bridge between goals and accomplishment."
+"Discipline is the bridge between goals and accomplishment."
 **--Jim Rohn**

 “Your beliefs become your thoughts, Your thoughts become your words,